Who Shares the Restroom Code with ICE Agents? (3rd printing)

 Binding: saddle stitched

-Process: RISO, rubber stamping, hand-marking.
+Process: RISO, rubber stamping.

 Color: Black and Red ink